BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Green indicator means that the node is up and running.
 In case the wallet is unable to connect to the node, red indicator will appear.

-Near “online” word a blockchain name the node is connected to might appear.
+Near ``online`` word a blockchain name the node is connected to might appear.
 In general, there are 3 networks:
 * **Mainnet:** the actual production network.
 * **Testnet<number>:** (such as Testnet3, Testnet4 etc): staging environments for trying new features in our wallet, node and miner software.
 For advanced users only.
 * **Masternet:** new features under development, if you see this name in your wallet it means that you are very early adopter or Beam code contributor otherwise you’ve probably arrived to the wrong place.